 - Lines of text should not be excessively long — optimize for a maximum 100 characters per line, with best results being between 50 and 75.

 - ListViews and menus should not use the full screen width.

 - Use padding to manage the widths of onscreen elements or switch to a multi-pane UI for tablets (see next section).

 Tablet screens provide significantly more screen real estate to your app, especially when in landscape orientation.
 In particular, 10-inch tablets offer a greatly expanded area, but even 7-inch tablets give you more space for displaying content and engaging users.

-As you consider the UI of your app when running on tablets, make sure that it is taking full advantage of extra screen area available on tablets.
+As you consider the UI of your app when running on tablets, make sure that it’s taking full advantage of the extra screen area available.
 Here are some suggestions:

 - Look for opportunities to include additional content or use an alternative treatment of existing content.